zulip/zulip/help/setting-up-zulip-for-a-class.md

 If you plan to use the same Zulip organization in future terms (either for your own classes or for your department), you will likely want to:

-- Rename all streams to indicate the class and term in which they were used, e.g.:
+- Rename all channels to indicate the class and term in which they were used, e.g.:
     - **#announcements** → **#FA21 - CS101 - announcements**
     - **#CS101 > Lecture 1: Course intro** → **#FA21 - CS101 > Lecture 1: Course
       intro**
-- If you do *not* want students from future classes to see messages from the prior term (e.g. because you posted homework solutions), [make all the streams from the class private][make-private].
-You’ll be able to find and reuse content yourself, and [invite course staff][add-to-channel] to these private streams as needed.
+- If you do *not* want students from future classes to see messages from the prior term (e.g. because you posted homework solutions), [make all the channels from the class private][make-private].
+You’ll be able to find and reuse content yourself, and [invite course staff][add-to-channel] to these private channels as needed.
 - You may choose to [deactivate students’ Zulip accounts][deactivate-user] when the class is over.
 - [Unpin channels](/help/pin-a-channel) from the class from your